-SUNY Downstate Medical Center is committed to finding new ways to prevent and treat disease in people, and these efforts involve a form of research called clinical trials.
+SUNY Downstate Health Sciences University is committed to finding new ways to prevent and treat disease in people, and these efforts involve a form of research called clinical trials.
 Clinical trials aim to discover new drugs, surgical procedures, radiologic procedures, devices, behavioral treatments, process-of-care changes, preventive care, etc.

 Clinical trials are the principal mechanism by which new information is brought to the clinic in order to improve patient care.
 When a physician or other health care provider meets with a patient and their family to review treatment options and plan out a management strategy, the discussion is guided by data generated from clinical research studies.
-Advancing clinical research is essential to the missions of SUNY Downstate Medical Center.
+Advancing clinical research is essential to the missions of SUNY Downstate Health Sciences University.

 After a proposed treatment, drug therapy or device is found to be helpful and safe in pre-clinical studies in laboratories, it must also prove to be safe and effective in humans.
 This evaluation period is known as a clinical trial.
 A clinical trial also can study human behavior.

 As only academic medical center in Brooklyn, research investigators at SUNY Downstate is leading or participating in a large number of clinical trials.
 This website provides information regarding trials associated with faculty members who are part of Downstate's Clinical and Translational Science Center (CTSC).

 While clinical trials are considered the fastest way to determine if a proposed intervention is safe and effective, they include both potential benefits and risks.
 A trial participant has the chance to receive a potentially promising treatment that is not available to the general public and to receive care at the nation's top academic medical centers and research institutes.
 Broad and diverse participation in a clinical trial also ensures that the treatment, drug or device will be effective for everyone, not just a segment of the population.